-Celebrating a Yorkshire woman on Yorkshire Day: Alice Thornton (1626-1707)
+Celebrating a Yorkshire Woman on Yorkshire Day: Alice Thornton (1626-1707)

 Alice Wandesford Thornton was born at Kirklington Hall, Hambleton in 1626 and died at East Newton Hall, Ryedale in 1707.
 While she spent some of her formative years away in London, Dublin and Chester, the majority of her life was spent in North Yorkshire and her four autobiographical books are rich sources for the history of Yorkshire life in the seventeenth century as Thornton herself moved from Richmondshire to Ryedale (40 miles southeast).